Keeping you and your family safe on long distance drives

 The recommended hours for the adult human body to sleep is around seven to nine hours daily.
 You are at significant risk of drowsy driving if you do not receive the recommended seven hours of sleep.

 Teens’ recommended hours of sleep is between eight to ten hours.
-If you have one at home who drives, insist on adequate sleep while letting them know the dangers of getting behind the wheel while drowsy or tired.
+If you have a teenager who drives, insist on adequate sleep while letting them know the dangers of getting behind the wheel while drowsy or tired.

 The presence of untreated or unrecognized sleep disorders